Get more out of every rep with these simple but essential solutions.

 If strength training is part of your workout routine, go ahead and pat yourself on the back.

 To reap the rewards of strength training and stay safe, it’s critical to do it properly.
-Here, experts share four strength training habits that could stand between you and your goals, plus how to fix them for better, injury-free results.
+Here, experts share four strength training mistakes that could stand between you and your goals, plus how to fix them for better, injury-free results.

-Bad Habit #1: You Assume Your Form Is Good Enough
+Strength Training Mistake #1: You Assume Your Form Is Good Enough

 “The biggest strength training mistake I see is poor form,” says Ann Phelps, D.P.T., a physical therapist at Athletico Physical Therapy in Chicago.
 “Many people feel they are performing their exercises correctly, but they could be causing injuries.”

 If you’re exercising by yourself at the gym, ask one of the personal trainers walking around to quickly take a look at your form and let you know if anything is amiss, Phelps says.
-Don’t be shy: Most trainers are happy to answer questions if they’re not with a client, even if you never plan on signing up for personal training sessions yourself.
+Don’t be shy.
+Most trainers are happy to answer questions if they’re not with a client, even if you never plan on signing up for personal training sessions yourself.

-Bad Habit #2: You Speed Through Your Sets
+Strength Training Mistake #2: You Speed Through Your Sets

 Trying to complete an exercise too quickly is bad for two reasons, Phelps says.
 First, you’ll increase your risk of injury.
 That’s because going quickly means you’re more likely to use momentum (for example, rocking your body to lift a weight) instead of good form (using your arm muscles to lift a weight).

 Second, it actually reduces the effectiveness of your strength training sessions, Phelps says.
-A primary factor in exercise-related muscle growth is time under tension—or the amount of time your muscle is working hard.
+A primary factor in exercise-related muscle growth is time under tension, or the amount of time your muscle is working hard.

-Bad Habit #3: You Only Use Exercise Machines
+Strength Training Mistake #3: You Only Use Exercise Machines

 But focusing solely on machines may not be the best use of your time, Phelps says.
 That’s because they train your muscles primarily in isolation rather than compound movements—meaning that each exercise works fewer muscles and doesn’t train your body to work as one cohesive, functional unit.

 The solution: Feel free to perform some strength exercises on machines, especially if you want to isolate a muscle or don’t have the balance or strength to perform a certain exercise standing up, Phelps says.

-Bad Habit #4: You Never Choose Heavier Weights
+Strength Training Mistake #4: You Never Choose Heavier Weights

-“To get the most from your strength program, you need to use weights that are going to stimulate your muscles to grow and adapt,” Bernsten says.
+“To get the most from your strength program, you need to use weights that are going to stimulate your muscles to grow and adapt,” Berntsen says.
 “All too often I see older people going through the motions, and the weights are so light that they won’t get much muscle stimulus from it.”

 The solution: Know that the last few reps of every set are supposed to feel tough.
 If you’re able perform all your reps and sets with proper form and without feeling challenged, it’s time to increase your resistance.

-If you’re performing bodyweight workouts, make things more difficult by performing more total reps, lowering farther into moves such as lunges, or adding a two-second pause at the bottom of your exercises.
+If you’re performing bodyweight exercises, make things more difficult by performing more total reps, lowering farther into moves such as lunges, or adding a two-second pause at the bottom of your exercises.
 As soon as that becomes easier, it’s time to increase the resistance again, Phelps says.

 If you’re using dumbbells, that might mean choosing a weight that is 2.5 pounds heavier, Phelps says.
-Choosing the right weight for strength training.
+This guide can help you choose the right weight for strength training.

-If you’re using bands, here’s a rule of thumb: The thicker the band, the greater the resistance.
+And if you’re using bands, here’s a rule of thumb: The thicker the band, the greater the resistance.
 This guide can help you find the right exercise band.